angelo-munoz/aws-certification/solutions-architect-pro/database.md

   - *Task node*: A node with software components that only runs tasks and does not store data in HDFS.
 Task nodes are optional.

 ![](https://media.tutorialsdojo.com/sap_emr_node_types.png)

+## Redshift
+- cross-region backup.
+Use `snapshot copy grant` feature that allows the destination region to decrypt using that key.